bluelopes/TNI-NDR-2311311332/README.md

 Additionally this also include the fundamental data for Invertors to further improve their decitions for this stock

-### Libraries that were included in this project are at the top part in the file named main.py
+### Libraries that were included in this project are displayed at the top part in the file named main.py